NextPlayBro

 Step 1: Schedule Meetings With Clear Purpose

-Before scheduling, define:
+Before scheduling anything, define:

-• Goal of the meeting
+• The goal of the meeting

-• Expected outcome
+• The expected outcome

 Best practice: